European Job Market

 The European Union consists out of twenty-seven member states, each with their own cultural background.
 There is still ground to cover before we can talk about one single European job market, like we see in the United States.
 The process of European integration is relatively new; each country has a different economic and cultural background, this is reflected in the resilience and competitiveness of their respective job market.

-Without these measures, Europe’s high social standards will become unsustainable.
-The introduction of the EU Blue Card is one giant leap to secure future social and economic prosperity in the Europe Union.
+Without these measures, Europe’s high social standards will become unsustainable, simply because there are not suffciient workers to fill the vacancies.
+The introduction of the EU Blue Card in 2009 is an important step to secure the future social- and economic prosperity of the member states of the European Union.

 Have you signed up with the EU Blue Card Network yet?
-It's an unique platform to connect EU employers with non-EU workers seeking employment, with the EU Blue Card as the work & residence permit of choice.
+We're an unique platform to connect EU employers with non-EU workers seeking employment, with the EU Blue Card as the work- residence permit of choice.